 DHEA and Cortisol

 DHEA is the only thing in the body that counterbalances the negative effects of cortisol.
 There is a great article about “Adrenal Exhaustion” by Dr. Christiane Northrup, MD, describing the all common usual life scenario of high cortisol with low DHEA so common adults.
-Given the gradual declines in DHEA and the gradual increases in cortisol as we age, using DHEA cream daily make sense.
+Given the gradual decline in DHEA and the gradual increase in cortisol as we age, using DHEA cream daily make sense.